jessegrosjean/birch-outline/README.md

 ## Help

-Any and all help is appriciated.
+Any and all help is appreciated.
 My goal is to create a clean well tested and documented outliner model that can be used in many projects.